raymond1/Document-Compiling-CMS/README.md

 1)Generating the directory structure of a website 2)Copying files from one location to another 3)Generating multiple files based off of a template and individual fragments of data.
+4)Executing a series of commands from the command line.

 # Installation